syncfusion-content/javascript-docs/js/Schedule/Customization.md

 {% endhighlight %}

-Execute the above code and then double-click on the required **Schedule** cells.
+Execute the above code and then double-click the required **Schedule** cells.
 The customized appointment window is opened instead of the default appointment window as follows.

 {% include image.html url="/js/Schedule/Customization_images/Customization_img1.png" Caption=""%}